 atoti has embedded interactive data visualization tools to give you quick insights.
 The visualization is not frozen: you can build a dashboard and share it with other users who can still interact with it (for example, by adding filters).
 And there is no need to write code to define your graph!

 PART 2: The Dataset

 Here, for this analysis, we will use a dataset on car sales in the U.S. The dataset is synthesized by taking inspiration from the actual car sale numbers reported in the U.S. for 2018 and 2019 for three car brands- Audi, Mercedez Benz, and BMW.

+Here, we consider car sale data in the US market.
 There are two data tables, one on the car level and another one on the customer level.

 The customer-level data consists of a primary key as the customer_id, and there is demographic information like — sex, age, job, and the city and state of residence of the customer.